cannam/repoint/README.md

  yourself, but with a neater interface.
 That makes it unintrusive, easy to understand, and suitable for situations where there isn't really a package manager ready to do the job.

-Vext was originally intended for use with projects written in C++ and SML, having in the range of 1-20 library dependencies to a project.

 Configuring Vext